 How to get rid of gnats in plants is a common struggle for plant lovers everywhere.

-Nothing is more annoying than seeing our beloved plants overrun by these tiny gnats which can eventually damage plant growth.
+Nothing is more annoying than seeing our beloved plants overrun by these tiny gnats, which can eventually damage plant growth.

 Though it is a common perception that only plant leaves are affected by them, there is also a potential risk to the plant and root health.